On J.R.R. Tolkien and the Magic of Frequent Communion

 J.R.R.
 Tolkien, photo courtesy Galaxy fm via Flickr

-After my last post here about Holy Communion, where I spoke of frequent Communion, I was very moved indeed to receive the following from Matthew:
+After my last post here about Holy Communion, where I spoke of frequent Communion, I was moved indeed to receive the following from Matthew:

 I know exactly what you mean Roger.
 After Mass I have often felt uplifted and strengthened.
 It is a subtle feeling which is all too easily missed if you are in a rush, but which can be very nourishing.